How do I clear the cache for Chrome, Safari, and Firefox?

 - Open Chrome

-- In the clear browsing data window that opens, change the dropdown for Obliterate the following items from: to the beginning of time.
+- In the clear browsing data window that opens, change the dropdown for Time Range: to All Time.

-- Select the checkboxes for Cookies and other site and plugin data and Cached images and files.
+- Select the checkboxes: Cookies and other site and plugin data and Cached images and files.
 You can select other items as desired.

 - Click on the Clear browsing data button.